-In addition, a good resource management tool has to have some form of visual modelling.
+In addition, a good requirements management tool has to have some form of visual modeling.
 This helps users both gain a clearer understanding of processes and rules and communicate these to other stakeholders.

 Traceability And Real-Time Impact Analysis

 Traceable requirements and impact analysis include the ability to run test cases.
-In effect, this allows you to mitigate risks when requirements, people, decisions, and timelines inevitably shift during the course of a project.
+In effect, this allows you to mitigate risks through change management processes when requirements, people, decisions, and timelines inevitably shift during the course of a project.

 Integrations With Other Tools

-The basic integrations you should look for are integrations with software development tools (SW development tools) word document, and spreadsheet tools.
-All tools should provide easy export/import of data to Excel as well as export of reports and software requirements documents to Word.
+The basic integrations you should look for are integrations with software development tools (SW development tools), document tools, and spreadsheet tools.
+All tools should provide easy export/import of data to Excel as well as the export of reports and software requirements documents to Word.

 The Digital Project Manager is reader-supported.
-When you click through links on our site, we may earn a commission.
-Learn more.
+We may earn a commission when you click through links on our site — learn more about how we aim to stay transparent.